check & monitor your SSD / Flash Storage health

 • a few 2013 and 2014 MacBookAir models contain incompatible 'TOSHIBA' SSDs

-• some 'Micron' and 'Crucial' SSDs are incompatible
+• many 'Micron' and 'Crucial' SSDs are incompatible

 • some 'OCZ' SSDs including the ARC, ONYX, AGILITY4, VECTOR & VERTEX are incompatible (but the TRION works)